 A great place to do this is a sagra (pl. sagre).
-A sagra is a food festival designed to promote a typical local product like a rare locally-grown vegetable, a particularly splendid type of meat/fish or even local truffles.
+A sagra is a food festival designed to promote a typical local product like a rare locally-grown vegetable, a particularly splendid type of meat/fish or even truffles.

-I have described in some detail what a sagra is in this blog post, so click on the link and have a look for yourself.
-At a sagra, you eat, drink, take part in a tombola and then listen to live music and even dance.
+Otherwise, at a sagra, you eat, drink, take part in a tombola and then listen to live music and even dance.
 It’s all very quaint, very relaxed.
 Food costs little, it’s served in single-use plates, yet it tastes superb.
 Kids play and run around.
 Old couples waltz together.
 It’s a great insight into the Italian way of life.

-15. Stuff Yourself at an Italian Patisserie
+15. Sample Dozens of Cakes in an Italian Patisserie

 The best bit is that the ever so conscious about their weight Italians make their dolci quite small in size.
 Tiny even!
 So, you can have quite a few and still be far, far off the calorie intake that a big slab of English cake provides.